fynks/debrid-services-comparison/README.md

 ### Support This Project

 > This comparison is free, open-source, and community-maintained.
-If it helped you choose a service, consider using a referral link below — it supports ongoing updates at ❌ extra cost to you.
+If it helped you choose a service, consider using a referral link below — it supports ongoing updates at no extra cost to you.

 | **Service**         | **Referral Link**                                                       | **Direct Link**                                                             |
 | :-------------- | :------------------------------------------------------------------ | :---------------------------------------------------------------------- |